 Quirky and Contemporary

-One restaurant that stands out from the crowd is Imprevist4 which quite suitably translates to ‘the unexpected,' best described as an adventure for the senses.
+One restaurant that stands out from the crowd is Imprevist4 which quite suitably translates to "the unexpected" and is best described as an adventure for the senses.

-The seafood dishes are exquisite, complemented by a subtle blend of herbs and spices, then topped off with an accompaniment of vegetables freshly picked from their gardens.
+The seafood dishes are exquisite, complemented by a subtle blend of herbs and spices, and topped off with vegetables freshly picked from their gardens.

 The presentation of every dish is perfect, ensuring your plate is a feast for your eyes as well as your taste buds.

-This restaurant turned art gallery radiates creativity in more aspects than just its menu; diners are encouraged to relax and enjoy the modern design of the restaurant and even have the opportunity to purchase the impressive artwork on display.
+This restaurant-turned-art gallery radiates creativity in more than just its menu; diners are encouraged to relax and enjoy the restaurant's modern design, and even have the opportunity to purchase the impressive artwork on display.

 Paella